Learn With the Best

 Open House is the best way to get the most in-depth feel of what it will be like to study at our School.
 Every Spring the free, day-long event includes a presentation by the Student Planning Association, panel sessions with students and faculty from each of our degree programs, a planning bus tour of Atlanta, time to interact with the faculty, and a specializations fair.
-The next Open House will take place on Friday, March 29, 2019.
+The next Open House will take place in March 2020.

 If you are unable to come to these events, you can always schedule a visit through our Academic Advisor!
 To learn more about any of these options, take a look at our visit us page.